How to Protect Your Home Against Lightning Strikes

 Even if the lightning doesn't start a fire, you're still dealing with a massive amount of electricity being introduced to your home's electrical systems.
 It can overload and damage the home's electrical wiring, leading to a power outage and a need to re-wire extensive areas of the house.
 Additionally, it can damage any electronics or appliances that are plugged into the system, such as TVs, desktop computers, landline phones, electrical ovens, and anything on a charger.

 Lightning can cause damage both directly and indirectly.
-Even if the main bolt doesn't hit your house, the surge can still travel through the ground, groundwater, underground pipes and wiring, and other channels.
-The electrical surge may be a danger to your home even if the strike hits several miles away.
+Even if the main bolt doesn't hit your house, the electrical surge can still travel through the ground, groundwater, underground pipes and wiring, and other channels.
+Thus, the surge may threaten your home even if the strike occurs several miles away.

 Installing a Lightning Protection System